theNewDynamic/coosbay-1/site/content/blog/as-seen-in-1859-oregon-s-magazine.md

 ---
-title: Plan Your Next Visit to Oregon's Adventure Coast with 1859 Oregon's Magazine’s January Trip Planner
+title: Plan Your Next Visit to Oregon's Adventure Coast
 date: 2018-02-13 09:20:00 -07:00
 description: 'We may be in the early stages of 2019, but Oregon's Adventure Coast has already received a whole lot of buzz this year!
 We all know that the Coos Bay, North